onespacemedia/styleguide/README.md

 ## ES6 features

 These rules apply for scripts within our frontend build system, which are transpiled to universally-browser-friendly ES5.
-In the rare cases where inline JavaScript is used in a document, you should avoid ES6 features, as they are not universally implemented on all of the browsers we support.
+In the rare cases where inline JavaScript is used in a document, you should avoid ES6 features, as they are not universally and consistently implemented in all the browsers we currently support.

 Always use `let` or `const`, never `var`.
 Always use `const` for locals which are not reassigned.